 - Make sure to read the brief instruction before hitting “Next” to access the full application.

 Follow the on-screen prompts to complete the process.
-Be sure to check all the eligibility requirements before applying for credits.
+Check all the eligibility requirements before applying for credits.

 Receiving the credit